 “When Jesus saw the crowds, he had compassion for them, because they were harassed and helpless, like sheep without a shepherd.” – Matthew 9:36

-I just returned from my second trip to Puerto Rico since Hurricane Maria… and I’m going back.
+I just returned from my sixth trip to Puerto Rico since Hurricane Maria… and I’m going back.

 We have to!

 The people of Puerto Rico need more help.

 This is not a political statement or a dramatic appeal… this is a reality check.